ELATREDNU-SNAS/flying-squid-jukebox/README.md

 # flying-squid-nbs
-Allows the .nbs file format to run on flying squid
+Allows the .nbs file format to run on flying squid.

+Place in the plugins folder

+Example use:
 ```
 const Song = require('./flying-squid-jukebox/index.js')